Everyone wants to feel loved.

-Like I mentioned before, you might have all these irrational fears and reasons to why it is unacceptable to be your true self, but don’t worry, I am here to help allay those concerns.
+As I mentioned before, you might have all these irrational fears and reasons why it is unacceptable to be your true self, but don’t worry, I am here to help allay those concerns.

 I am going to start off by teaching you about a simple fact of life.

 Believe it or not, the majority of people would all like to be loved by everybody around them.

 After all, being loved by everybody sounds pretty great, right?